 Copycat Progresso Chickarina Soup is my ode to a childhood favorite of my son.
 One of the convenience foods in a can; we sometimes would make when he wasn’t feeling well.
-The combination of a flavorful broth with tiny chicken meatballs, chunks of chicken, carrots, celery, and little pearl pasta that came together on a cold day to warm his little belly beautifully.
+The combination of a flavorful broth with tiny chicken meatballs, carrots, celery, and little pearl pasta came together on a cold day to warm his little belly beautifully.

-Chickarina Soup has sometimes been confused with Italian Wedding Soup; however, other than a few similar ingredients such as the meatballs and such, it’s apples compared to oranges in an Italian-American household.
+Chickarina Soup has sometimes been confused with Italian Wedding Soup; however, other than a few similar ingredients such as the meatballs and its apples compared to oranges in an Italian-American household.
 I will say both are equally delicious and perfect for eating on a cold day winter day.

-The secret behind the bouncy meatballs isn’ the ingredients; it’s the method you use in cooking them.
-Most people will treat them as they would ordinary meatballs; however, the idea is to treat them entirely differently to meet that light airy and floaty texture.
-Instead of frying or the baking, the chicken meatballs until cooked, you are instead going to drop them in boiling seasoned chicken broth until they are done.
+The secret behind the bouncy meatballs isn’t the ingredients; it’s the method you use in cooking them.
+Most people will treat them as ordinary meatballs; however, the idea is to treat them entirely differently to meet that light, airy, and floaty texture.
+Instead of frying or baking the chicken meatballs until cooked, you are instead going to drop them in boiling seasoned chicken broth until they are done.
 The texture is perfect!

 I like using a homemade seasoned chicken broth in my Copycat Progresso Chickarina Soup.
 Still, you can also substitute an organic seasoned low sodium broth in yours and adjust the salt and seasoning if need be.
 I usually make roasted chicken reasonably often, so I make homemade seasoned broth and freeze it in portioned containers to use in soups or meals requiring chicken broth.